nek0senpa1/backend/README.md

 It appears as though HerokuApp does some strange things with servers sometimes.
 New users will disappear every 4-6 hours it seems.
 But anything seeded will stay permanently.
 So if there is data you want to be there no matter what (for a pre-existing user) let me know.

+# Twilio Facts
+The text message portion does NOT work with the server UNLESS you've verified with the trial account ID, which I'll have to do.